 This is the commonest cause of neuropathy in developed countries.
 Neuropathy affects roughly half of diabetics.
-It usually starts with burning sensation, itching or reduced sensation in the hands and feet, otherwise known as ‘gloves and socks’ neuropathy.
+This usually starts with burning sensation, itching or reduced sensation in the hands and feet, otherwise known as ‘gloves and socks’ neuropathy.
 Diabetes causes other kinds of neuropathy as well; click here for a detailed review by Jennifer A. Langsdorf, MD of Weill Cornell.

 These are another cause of neuropathy, especially with respect to vitamins B-1, B-6 and B-12.
 These are important in nerve metabolism and when they are lacking the nerves suffer, leading to neuropathy with loss or impairment of neural function.
 Vitamin B-6 overdoses can damage nerves.
 This has been seen where megadoses of B-6 are included in some sports drinks, as well as in B-complex vitamins.
 Click here for slides by Russell Chin, MD, of Weill Cornell about nutritional neuropathies.